 When it comes to full stainless steel pellet grills/smokers the first two brands to offer such a product were Memphis and Cookshack.
 However, these two brands do differ in terms of their target market.
 Memphis primarily target the high-end domestic market.
 Whereas while Cookshack does offer their products to domestic customers, they are also targeting commercial needs with products such as their vertical pellet smoker.
 For this particular comparison, we’ll look at how the entry-level products from these two brands compare.
 As both brands offer a sub $2K wood pellet grill/smoker.

-This comparison is going to specifically discuss the Memphis Beale Street and Cookshack PG500 as these are grills are the closest match on price from each brand.
+This comparison is going to specifically discuss the Memphis Beale Street and Cookshack PG500 as these grills are the closest match in price from each brand.
 The Memphis Beale Street comes in just under $2,000, whereas the Cookshack PG500 is typically found for a little less, around the $1,800 mark.
-I’ve detailed articles on the Memphis pellet grills and Cookshack pellet grill ranges if you want to learn more in general about these two brands.

 Memphis Beale Street vs Cookshack PG500